Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 They’re not included as part of a pack’s base weight, so why should you give much thought to carrying water and food?
 They are heavy, and they come with you on every trip.
 That’s why.

 If you think any old container will work for carrying your water while backpacking, think again.
-Hard sided, insulated, metal bottles add unnecessary weight to your pack, and unless you are hiking in below freezing temperatures, they are complete overkill.
+Hard-sided, insulated metal bottles add unnecessary weight to your pack, and unless you are hiking in below freezing temperatures, they are complete overkill.

 One of the quickest ways for an experienced backpacker to spot a ‘noob’ on the trail, is to walk past someone who has a Nalgene, or other bottle, clipped with a carabiner onto the outside of their pack.

 - Prepackaged, freeze-dried meals can be convenient, but they are expensive, and often contain excess material packaging.
 More experienced backpackers usually opt to not use them, or if they do, repackage them into lighter, sealable bags.

 - Avoid any jars or large items that don’t offer much nutritionally.
 Apples, for example, are heavy, large, contain mostly moisture, and offer very few calories, which are needed on the trail.
-Great for a snack at home, but rather useless for lightweight backpacking.
+Great for a snack at home, but rather useless for lightweight hikers.

 - Decant as many things as possible into smaller containers.
 Don’t bring a full bottle of syrup, or honey, when you will only be using 2 ounces.

-Ultralight Footwear, Clothing, and Rain Gear
+Ultralight Footwear, Clothing, And Rain Gear

-A closer look at the footwear worn by today’s lightweight backpackers will reveal one of the biggest shifts in trail ideology over the last 10 years: A shift from the traditional high-top boot, in favor of a lighter minimalist hiking shoe, or trail runner.
+A closer look at the footwear worn by today’s lightweight backpackers and thru-hikers will reveal one of the biggest shifts in trail ideology over the last 10 years: A shift from the traditional high-top boot toward a lightweight hiking shoe or trail runner.

 Like many others, my first hiking shoe was a waterproof, leather, mid-style (coverage above the ankle) hiking boot.
 Upon reading Andrew Skurka’s, National Geographic’s 2007 Adventurer of the Year, book ‘The Ultimate Hiker’s Gear Guide’, I soon made the switch to trail runners and have never looked back.

-Pro Tip: Packing Clothes
+Pro-Tip: Packing Clothes